 While dusting street debris off my daughter, checking her hands and knees and elbows, I was also watching the lady who was engrossed in her gardening.
 How was this lady able to completely ignore a little girl lying face down in the street, legs tangled in her bike, crying?
 Let alone miss a mom’s frantic shouting.
 The lady was five feet away.
 It was no small commotion.
 Hard to not be aware of the unfolding drama…

 I straightened the handlebars of the bike, helped my daughter back on, and sent her on her way.
 I took one last glance in the direction of the lady, not even a head nod from her to say hello.

-As I started walking again, talking to God I asked, “Was it weird, that lady?
+As I started walking again, I asked God, “Was it weird, that lady?
 I mean, you’d have to be blind and deaf to miss that.
-Was it weird?
+Was it weird?”